botworld-wiki/beatburger.github.io/_bots/bigshot.md

 botType: "Sniper"
 botRarity: "Epic"
 botRaritySortOrder: "4"
-botAcquisition: "Random Drop"
+botAcquisition: "drop"
-botOpinion: "Extreme finisher "
+botOpinion: "Nothing is more scary than an enemy Bigshot about to shoot.
+Nothing is more satisfying than your own blasting through your opponents.
+But will it get to shoot?"
-searchKeywords: "epic, sniper, critical, crit, bigshot, aoe"
+searchKeywords: ""

 ability1Name: "Megablast"
-ability1Info: "Range: 6,4 , Attack Speed: 4s , Energy Damage: 4403 , Knockback: small , Stun Duration: 1s"
+ability1Info: "Range: 8, Attack Speed: 4s , Energy Damage: 100% , Knockback: small ."
 ability1Description: "Huge attack that takes a long time to charge up"
 ability2Name: ""
 ability2Info: ""
 ability2Description: ""
 ability3Name: "Gigablast"
-ability3Info: "Range: 6,4 , Cooldown: 8s , Teleport Distance: 6 , Energy Damage: 8073 , Knockback: small "
+ability3Info: "Range: 8 , Cooldown: 8s , Energy Damage: 183% , Knockback: small"
 ability3Description: "Even bigger attack that takes a long time to charge up"